fsquillace/juju-old/README.md

 2. I have installed a python library (or vim plugin) but the system doesn't see it.
 It says "no module named 'modulename'".

-This is because JuJu need to update the PYTHONPATH or the vim runtimepath with the new directories created after the installation of the package.
+This is because JuJu need to update the 'PYTHONPATH' or the vim runtimepath with the new directories created after the installation of the package.
 To get it updated just re-source jujuenv: